warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 During my brief residence in Black Rock City (the name given to the temporary city erected around the Man in Black Rock Desert), I visited among other things:
 - A movie theatre.
 - A fully functional postal system.
-- A jewelry store, offering hundreds of bracelets, necklaces, earrings, ... for free
+- A jewelry store, offering hundreds of bracelets, necklaces, earrings for free.
 - A bagel deli, complete with vegan and vegetarian options, coffee, and tea.
 - A build-your-own soda taproom.
 - A figure drawing stage with volunteer models.